google/WebFundamentals/src/content/en/updates/2015/10/devtools-digest-reordering-tabs.md

 The changes you make to the tab bar persist, and it works with both native tabs and extension-provided tabs.
 And as a bonus, we’ve thrown in smooth, animated underlines.
 Because we’re nice like that.

-## Support for Framework Event Listeners
+## Support for framework event listeners

 Events created by JS Frameworks such as jQuery have sometimes been a pain when working with DevTools.
 That’s because most frameworks wrap the native DOM events into their custom event API, so looking at the event listener doesn’t really reveal much about what’s happening: